 In the first instance a person can request access to their personal information by contacting us as follows:

 PO Box 176 Belconnen ACT 2616

 We will respond within a reasonable time.
 However, we may not always be able to provide access to all the personal information we hold about you or correct your personal information in the manner you have requested.
 For example, we may not be able to provide access to information that would reveal personal information about another person.
 Where we are unable to provide you with access to your personal information or correct your personal information as requested, we will notify you and give you the reasons why (except to the extent it would be unreasonable for us to do so).

 If you wish to make a complaint about the way we have handled your personal information (including if you think we have breached the Privacy Act), you may do so by contacting us using the details set out above.
 If you make a complaint, please include contact details such as your name, address, telephone number and email address and clearly describe your complaint.

-The ASF complies with the Guidelines published by the Office of the Australian Information Commissioner in relation to complaints management.
+We will handle all complaints received in accordance with the Guidelines published by the Office of the Australian Information Commissioner in relation to complaints management.